Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 # Power Supply

 ## H1 Portapack
+There is no internal battery on your H1 Portapack: You will need to power it up externally, from your computer or an USB powerbank.

 H1 Portapack design does NOT include any battery charging circuit, nor a provision for a power on/off switch.

 Having said that, some enthusiasts managed to MOD their H1's by adding a standard usb powerbank management circuit board with the corresponding Li-ion battery and placing a manual power switch on their cases.